 For more than 20 years Cyber New York has been developing commercial websites on both custom and hosted platforms.
 Over this time we've developed unique insights on the pros and cons of both approaches that we'd like to share using our real estate analogy of renting versus owning.

 Renters choose a packaged solution for its low entry cost and maintenance.
 Much like renting an apartment, a hosted platform does not require a large investment or maintenance since that is handled by the landlord.
 And in this case the landlord is one of the many Software as a Solution (SaaS) services that have emerged over the last 5 years.
 Shopify, Square Space, Wix, Big Commerce to mention a few.
 And Strikingly, which is my favorite for simple, fast single page sites with style.
+For more insights into some of the best website builder tools, checkout this online guide by Cloudwards.
 These software as a service (SaaS) offerings come in a variety of flavors that cater to specific styles and customer needs, but they all tend to follow the same business plan and their tenants should expect the following.

 What Renters Can Expect:

 - Various paid subscription levels (free, starter, pro, etc.)

 - Add-on modules, plugins or extensions from a dedicated "marketplace"

 - One combined service for hosting, payment processing and website administration